 What is PWSweather.com?

-PWSweather.com is a partnership between HAMweather, LLC and weatherforyou.com, LLC.
-The purpose of the program is to bring together data from personal weather stations worldwide, display it and make it available for other purposes.
+PWSweather.com is a program to bring together data from personal weather stations worldwide, display it and make it available for other purposes.

 Why would I want to send my data to PWSweather.com?